svaarala/duktape/doc/modules.rst

-The ``module`` value is registered to ``Duktape.modLoaded`` before the module search function is called (this was changed in Duktape 1.3), so that circular requires are properly supported for both Ecmascript and C modules.
+The ``module`` value is registered to ``Duktape.modLoaded`` before the module search function is called (this was changed in Duktape 1.3), so that circular requires are properly supported for both ECMAScript and C modules.

 The user ``Duktape.modSearch()`` function encapsulates functionality such as